 It simply follows from all this that the idea of a 'distinct' and 'separate' 'civil society' - as a sphere of freely associating individual citizens - which is presupposed by the logic of the modern democratic state, is highly problematic in the Indian context (though it is scarcely simple anywhere) and certainly cannot be adequately analyzed by dwelling, out of disenchantment with the state, on merely the significance of Non Governmental Organisations or 'traditional' community groups.
 Even Beteille contends that the debate on civil society in Contemporary India, the arguments so often are either inconsistent or vacuous.
-This however, does not imply that the state and Non Government actors are not affecting each other or one can exist in isolation with the other.
-Infact, quite on the contrary, social realities are complex and both the sectors seem to impinge on each other, operationally and attitudinally.
+16 This however, does not imply that the state ibid, p.
+10.

-&lt;sup>16 ibid, p.
+16 ibid, p.
 27.